 About The Author:

-Randy Yagi is an award-winning freelance writer who served as the National Travel Writer for CBS Local from 2012-2019.
-More than 900 of his stories still appear in syndication across 23 CBS Local websites, including CBS New York, Los Angeles, Chicago and San Francisco.
+Randy Yagi is an award-winning freelance writer who served as the National Travel Writer for CBS Local from 2012 to 2019.
+More than 900 of his stories still appear in syndication across 23 CBS Local websites, including CBS New York, Los Angeles, Ch, Chicago, and San Francisco.
 During his peak years with CBS, he reportedly had a digital audience reach of 489 million and more than 5.5 million monthly visitors.
 His other stories have also appeared in the Daily Meal, Examiner.com, CBS News, CBS Radio, Engadget and Radio.com.
 He is a Media Fellow of Stanford University.